mimiz/rabbitmq-event-manager/README.md

 * guid : A unique id generated, to be able to debug for example, or for following the event.
 * timestamp : A number of milliseconds elapsed since January 1, 1970 00:00:00 UTC. (`Date.now()`)
 * name : A string which is the name of the emitted event.
+* applicationName: The value of the application which emits the Event.

 So if your payload is :